 Presented in this report is information to assist the Nebraska Public Employees Retirement System in providing information required under the Governmental Accounting Standards Board (GASB) Statement No. 68 to the State of Nebraska for the State Patrol Retirement System.
 GASB Statement No. 68 establishes accounting and financial reporting requirements for governmental employers who provide pension benefits to their employees through a trust.
-This report, which has been prepared as of June 30, 2016, is intended for use in the State's financial reporting for fiscal year 2017.
+This report, which has been prepared as of June 30, 2017, is intended for use in the State's financial reporting for fiscal year 2018.
 The calculations in this report have been made on a basis that is consistent with our understanding of this accounting standard (GASB 68).
+Please note that the discount rate used to determine the Total Pension Liability (TPL) changed from 8.00% at the Prior Measurement Date to 7.50% at the current Measurement Date.

-The annual actuarial valuation used as the basis for much of the information presented in this report was performed as of July 1, 2016.
+The annual actuarial valuation used as the basis for much of the information presented in this report was performed as of July 1, 2017.
 The valuation was based upon data, furnished by the Nebraska Public Employees Retirement System staff, concerning active, inactive and retired members along with pertinent financial information.
 This information was reviewed for completeness and internal consistency, but was not audited by us.
 The valuation results depend on the integrity of the data.
 If any of the information is inaccurate or incomplete, our results may be different and our calculations may need to be revised.
 Please see the actuarial valuation report for additional details on the funding requirements for the System including actuarial assumptions and methods and the Plan's funding policy.